Mayank0875/DSA-Problem/Good Array/problem.md

 A subarray A[L ...
 R] is called good if the sum of its elements is equal to the length of the subarray.
 Your task is to calculate the number of good subarrays in the given array.

+Note: The array is 1-based indexed, i.e., the first element is A₁.

 ## Examples

 ### 1